 Step 4.
-Download IRB application and complete electronically in Microsoft Word
+Download the IRB application and complete it electronically in Microsoft Word.

 Step 5.
-Send completed IRB application (in Word format) as email attachment to IRB administrator (firstname.lastname@example.org).
+Send the completed IRB application (in Word format) as an email attachment to the IRB administrator (firstname.lastname@example.org).
 Additional documentation should be saved as one Word document and included in the same email message to the IRB administrator.

 Step 6.
-IRB administrator will deliver to designated IRB reviewer.
+The IRB administrator will deliver to the designated IRB reviewer.
 Please allow a minimum of two weeks for feedback.
-Refer to schedule of IRB committee meeting dates below for submission deadlines and timeline for review.
+Refer to the schedule of IRB committee meeting dates below for submission deadlines and timeline for review.

 Committee Meeting Date

 |July 11, 2018||June 27, 2018||July 25, 2018|

 |Sept.
 12, 2018||Aug.
 29, 2018||Sept.
 26, 2018|

 |Oct.
 10, 2018||Sept.
 26, 2018||Oct.
 24, 2018|